computacaoraiz/style50/README.md

                         paths/patterns to be ignored
 ```

-`character`, `split`, and `unified` modes output character-based, side-by-side, and unified (respectively) diffs between the inputted file and the correctly styled version. `score` outputs the raw percentage of correct (unchanged) lines, while `json` outputs a json object containing information pertinent to the CS50 IDE plugin (coming soon).
+`character`, `split`, `unified` and `unifiednc` modes output character-based, side-by-side, and unified (respectively) diffs between the inputted file and the correctly styled version. `score` outputs the raw percentage of correct (unchanged) lines, while `json` outputs a json object containing information pertinent to the CS50 IDE plugin (coming soon).

 ## Language Support
-`style50` currently supports the following languages:
+`stylelab50` currently supports the following languages:

 - C++
 - C